chrisjz/aiden/README.md

 based on your requirements.
 - You can choose between CPU and GPU profiles for the `vision-api` and `cognitive-api` services depending on your hardware and performance needs.
-- The `auditory-language-api` and `auditory-ambient-api` services do not have separate CPU and GPU profiles.

 ### Starting Simulation